DIY Shiplap Walls are easy to create and oh so cheap!

-Well here we are in Week 3 of the $100 Room Challenge.
-I can’t believe how much difference this week made to the Laundry Room.
-For full details on the $100 Room Challenge you can go here.
-Basically Erin over at Lemons, Lavender and Laundry put together this challenge and you redo a room in your house, in one month and with only $100!
+For full details on the $100 Room Challenge, you can go here.
+The basic idea is Erin over at Lemons, Lavender and Laundry put together this challenge and you redo a room in your house, in one month and with only $100!

-I participated in this challenge last September where I created a coffee bar in my breakfast nook.
 If you missed the overall plan for the laundry room you can check it out here.
-Last week I got the room painted and bought the wood and the lovely guy at Home Depot cut it for me!
+Last week I got the room painted and bought the wood and the lovely guy at Home Depot cut it all for me!
 Here is a look at where we left off.

-First things first I had to do this week was sand all the edges where they cut the wood.
-It’s super raggedy and you will get a splinter plus if you don’t sand it the wood will look shaggy in the gaps between boards.
+The first thing I had to do this week was sand all the edges where they cut the wood.
+It’s super rough and you will get a splinter plus if you don’t sand it the wood will look shaggy in the gaps between boards.
 I think a nice clean look will be better.

 Please don’t judge my messy cabinets! 😂